 Rosemary– boosts mental clarity, reduces inflammation, contains antioxidants

-Cedarwood– improves blood circulation, is an antiseptic, promotes metabolism
+Cedarwood– improves blood circulation, antiseptic, promotes metabolism

-Bergamot- Reduces stress, supports digestion, and has a sedative effect
+Bergamot- reduces stress, supports digestion, and has a sedative effect

 Lavender– promotes relaxation, relieves anxiety, eases muscle tension